All or Nothing (Small Faces song)

-"All or Nothing" is a song written by Steve Marriott and Ronnie Lane of the British rock band Small Faces and released as a single in 1966.
+"All or Nothing" is a song by the English rock band Small Faces.
+Written by Steve Marriott and Ronnie Lane, it was released as a single in 1966.

 The song reached number one on the UK Singles Chart on 15 September 1966.

 The song was also a major hit in both the Netherlands, where it reached number two and Ireland, where it reached number three.
-It was also the first song by the Small Faces to chart in the Republic of Ireland, as "Whatcha Gonna Do About It", "Sha-La-La-La-Lee" and "Hey Girl" all failed to do so.
+It was also the first song by the Small Faces to chart in Ireland, as "Whatcha Gonna Do About It", "Sha-La-La-La-Lee" and "Hey Girl" all failed to do so.

 Song information

 According to Kay Marriott, Steve's mother, Steve wrote this song about his split with ex-fiancée Sue Oliver, though first wife Jenny Rylance states that Marriott told her he wrote the song for her as a result of her split with Rod Stewart.
 Both statements are said to be correct.

 The song was recorded at IBC Studios in Portland Place, London.
 It appears on the Decca album From the Beginning.
 A live version is found on the BBC Sessions album.

 Following Marriott's death in a house fire in 1991, the song was played as the requiem at his funeral.